 - Demand for loans: Loans with specific characteristics receive a lot of demand from PeerStreet investors.
-We want to make as much of the loan available as possible so, in those instances, we may ask the lenders not to retain a portion of the loan.
+We want to make as much of the loan available as possible so, in those instances, we may ask the lenders not to retain a portion of that loan.

 - Lender capital constraints: Lenders occasionally need to free up more capital so they can make more loans, and therefore they cannot retain a portion of the investments offered on PeerStreet.